 5.2 Linux

-“Linux is Unix based free and open-source operating system “(“Top 10 Best Linux l 2019).
+“Linux is a Unix-based free and open-source operating system” [Top 10 Best Linux l 2019].
 First released in 1991, it has since become a popular choice for servers and high-performance systems, known for its stability, security, and flexibility.
 Linux can be customized to fit the specific needs of an organization or individual and can run on various hardware, including smartphones, tablets, and supercomputers.
 Its open-source nature allows users to access and modify its source code, fostering collaboration and innovation within the community.
 Linux has strong security features, making it less vulnerable to malware and other threats compared to other operating systems.

 Linux plays a significant role in the mobile market, particularly in smartphones, where it can serve as an operating system, support apps, provide terminal emulation, and function as the basis for Android.
 As the kernel used in most mobile device operating systems, Linux is lightweight, customizable, and secure, making it a popular choice for mobile devices handling sensitive information.